You may have heard of inbound marketing, or maybe you haven’t. Either way, you are probably asking yourself, “What the heck is inbound marketing?”

 Still here?
 Great!
 Now, before you head out of the office for the weekend, let’s talk about why inbound marketing can be a great strategy for a B2B company.

-Inbound in Action
+B2B Inbound Marketing in Action

 Here’s a basic B2B scenario of how inbound can be successful.
 For this example let’s say your ideal buyer is a purchaser at a major car company and you manufacture a key component of that car.
 It may be cheaper for that car company to purchase that part overseas, but the quality would be far lower and the buyer may not know that yet.
 So, how do we get out in front of this purchaser using inbound marketing?